SeaGL/seagl.github.io/attend/existing.md

 layout: page
 redirect_from:
   - /attend-existing
-title: Attend SeaGL 2024 Virtually
+title: Attend SeaGL 2024 Remotely
 description: How to attend SeaGL 2024 with an existing Matrix account
 ---

 # Attend with your Matrix account

-SeaGL's virtual conference exists on a Matrix homeserver operated by [Seattle Matrix](https://seattlematrix.org/).
+The remote part of SeaGL's hybrid conference uses a Matrix homeserver operated by [Seattle Matrix](https://seattlematrix.org/).
 The whole conference is a series of rooms and subspaces in a Matrix space—it is primarily designed with [Element](https://element.io/)'s interface in mind.
 You can of course use your own preferred Matrix client—just bear in mind we won't be able to help you out as much.

 Here's a button to get into the main conference space: